A masterpiece was born – with unique methods

 Still, these are just the first steps.
 Patients should play a pivotal role in designing the future of care.
 They should have their voices heard when the interior of a clinic is designed or the delivery of health services is structured.

 Designing the future of healthcare with Kubrick’s method

 There are several great ways to put Kubrick’s design process to use in healthcare:

 - Every hospital should have a patient advisory board including patients who have been treated at that facility.
 Only with their help would it become possible to create a healthcare system that is futuristic even decades after the first plans were drawn.

 - Hospital managers and administrators should organize healthcare hacking events.
 Far from just inviting experts to tell him how to do his job, Kubrick planned and organized experts from outside his industry to get the most out of their knowledge and expertise.
 The Radboudumc REshape Center in the Netherlands has been doing this for years.

 - Startup incubators should connect engineers and developers to patients who can tell them their needs.
-This would establish a relationship between the technologists and those who will actually use their innovations, and make sure that patient needs and concerns are resolved.
+This would establish a relationship between the technologists and those who will actually use their innovations; making sure that patient needs and concerns are resolved.
 Currently, this is a missing link.